A B O U T

 Hailed as a “superb discovery” by Operà Magazine, Canadian soprano Jessica Strong has been praised for possessing “a powerful top, a seductive vibrato and assured coloratura” (Opera Canada).

-This season Ms. Strong will return to her hometown in Winnipeg, Canada, to make her debut with Manitoba Opera as Donna Anna in Don Giovanni.
-She joins the Winnipeg Symphony Orchestra as the soprano soloist in Handel's Messiah, and revisits the role of Rosalinde in Die Fledermaus with Saskatoon Opera.
-Recent highlights saw her debut the title role of Barber's Vanessa, and star as Marta in Weinberg's rarely performed Die Passagierin, both with Oper Frankfurt.
-She is thrilled to be a 2018 Research and Creation grant recipient from the Canada Council for the Arts, as well as a second time grant recipient from FACTOR (The Foundation Assisting Canadian Talent On Recording).
+Recent highlights saw Ms. Strong debut in her hometown with Manitoba Opera as Donna Anna in Don Giovanni.
+She sang the soprano soloist in Handel's Messiah with the Winnipeg Symphony Orchestra , revisited the role of Rosalinde in Die Fledermaus with Saskatoon Opera, and starred as Marta in Weinberg's rarely performed Die Passagierin, with Oper Frankfurt.
+She is thrilled to be a 2021 grant recipient from both the Canada Council for the Arts, and FACTOR (The Foundation Assisting Canadian Talent On Recording).

 As a member of the Internationales Opernstudio of Oper Frankfurt, Ms. Strong had many successes.
 She made her company debut singing Amelia Grimaldi in Verdi’s Simon Boccanegra and sang to rave reviews of her performance as the Prima Donna Rosa in Fioravanti’s Le Cantatrici Villane, where critics praised her soaring high notes, brilliant coloratura, dramatic artistry and alluring stage presence.
 In addition, she made her Wagnerian debut as Woglinde in both Das Rheingold and Götterdämmerung and Siegrune in Die Walküre, appeared as one of the Sirens in the world premiere of Rolf Riehm’s Sirenen – Bilder des Begehrens, as Virtù/Pallade in Monteverdi’s L’Incoronazione di Poppea, several small roles in Puccini’s Il Trittico, and Elonora in Martinů’s Tränen des Messers.